-- Check-In/Check-Out (CICO): School staff will partner with students to review expectations, reward student success, and re-teach skills daily.
+- 2. Check-In/Check-Out (CICO): School staff will partner with students to review expectations, reward student success, and re-teach skills daily.
 Modifications may be made to further support the student further develop their skills.
 These additional interventions may include a peer mentor or small group intervention with other students.
 The school staff member will communicate with parents frequently during the six (6) week intervention period. - 3.
 Check & Connect (C&C): School staff will partner with students to monitor, reinforce, and support each individual student's goal for academic or behavior intervention.
 Students will meet daily with their staff mentor to review progress.
 Parents will be informed daily of their student's achievement and are encouraged to reinforce student success during the six (6) week intervention period. - 4.
 Fading Out: Students who have responded positively to CICO and C&C interventions will resume their regular school routine.
 School staff will continue to monitor student behavior and provide support as needed.
 If a student should receive an additional minor or major referral in the following 2 weeks they may resume C&C or CICO interventions. - 5.
-Graduation: Students who continue to demonstrate appropriate behavior will graduate from tier 2 and resume their regular school routine.
+Graduation: Students who continue to demonstrate appropriate behavior will graduate from tier 2 and resume their regular school routine. - 6.
+Social Academic Instructional Group (SAIG): students who require personalized support following CICO, C&C, Fading Out, and Graduation or who requalify for Tier 2 supports may receive individualized instruction to meet academic, behavioral, emotional, or social expectations.
+Typically SAIG interventions will occur for nine (9) weeks.